ArutaGerman/rete/README.md

 Introduction
 ----
+THIS IS A CUSTOM RETE.JS.
+If you need original - go to rete.js(https://github.com/retejs/rete)

 **Rete** is a modular framework for visual programming. **Rete** allows you to create node-based editor directly in the browser.
 You can define nodes and workers that allow users to create instructions for processing data in your editor without a single line of code.

 CHANGES